bratsche/wit/README.txt

 To build you currently need Visual Studio 2008.
 If that's a problem, let me know and we'll try to figure out another build system.
+You also need to install msysGit.
+Google for it.

 Before building, you need to change one line in Git.cs.
 In the method 'RunProcess' it currently sets the environment $HOME to my home